ivan-tkatchev/tab/README.md

 `exp Number -> Real`

 `explode`
 : Makes a sequence of sequences from a plain sequence: given an input sequence, returns that sequence for every element in it.
-(See the examples page for a clearer explanation.)
+Equivalent to `x=@, [ glue(@, x) ]`.
 Usage:
 `explode Seq[a] -> Seq[Seq[a]]`